Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 What About Probiotic Supplements?

-Interestingly, on deeper analysis of that study’s data, it was observed that within the treatment group (but not the control group who did not have metabolic syndrome), about half of the subjects given probiotics actually showed an increase in inflammation, triglycerides, and blood sugar while the other half did show some benefits–the two groups seemed to have canceled each other out in the study’s final results.
+Interestingly, on deeper analysis of that study’s data, it was observed that within the treatment group (but not the control group who did not have metabolic syndrome), about half of the subjects given probiotics actually showed an increase in inflammation, triglycerides, and blood sugar while the other half did show some benefits – the two groups seemed to have canceled each other out in the study’s final results.
 What was the difference between those who were made slightly worse and those who reaped a small benefit from probiotic supplementation?
-Unlike in the prior study, where the differentiating factor between those who showed increased or decreased inflammation after being switched to a high-fiber diet was their baseline GMB diversity, in the probiotic supplement study, what made some patients respond to the treatment was that (without being asked to do so) the responders had included more fiber in their diet while they were taking the probiotics.
+Unlike in the prior study, where the differentiating factor between those who showed increased or decreased inflammation after being switched to a high-fiber diet was their baseline GMB diversity, in the probiotic supplement study, what made some patients respond to the treatment was that (without being asked to do so) the responders had started to include more fiber in their diet while they were taking the probiotics.
 In other words, they accompanied the probiotic supplements with prebiotics (high fiber foods).

 Principle 4: Fast Routinely